-- d. are identified by a majority of public four-year undergraduate institutions in the state as courses intended to comprise the third and fourth years of post-secondary study, - e. involve theoretical or analytical specialization beyond the introductory level, or - f. require knowledge and skills provided by previous courses for successful performance.
+- a. are identified by a majority of public four-year undergraduate institutions in the state as courses intended to comprise the third and fourth years of post-secondary study, - b. involve theoretical or analytical specialization beyond the introductory level, or - require knowledge and skills provided by previous courses for successful performance.